 Of course, the swim spa from the biggest brand might not necessarily be the best fit for your needs – and you might get a better bang for your buck with a challenger brand.

-The higher quality a swim spa’s components are, the longer it’s likely to last and the cheaper it’s likely to be to run.
+The higher quality of a swim spa’s components, the longer it’s likely to last and the cheaper it’s likely to be to run.

 Unfortunately, unscrupulous manufacturers often cut corners below the surface of their swim spas, so it’s crucial that you take a good look behind a swim spa’s panels before you think about reaching for your credit card.